dynatrace-extensions/active-directory/doc/ad wmi hub tile.md

 **Note on some metrics availability:**

 Windows Server 2022 brought a change to the metrics set returned by the `Win32_PerfRawData_Lsa_SecuritySystemWideStatistics` class.
 Because of this change, the AD extension is unable to report on "NTLM Authentications" and "Kerberos Authentications" metrics and these metrics have been removed from the extension.
-Consequently, these metrics won't be reported also when this extension is actuated or earlier Windows servers.
+Consequently, these metrics won't be reported also when this extension is activated on earlier Windows servers.
 More information on this change and reasons behind it can be found on [Microsoft KB pages](https://support.microsoft.com/en-us/topic/kb5004442-manage-changes-for-windows-dcom-server-security-feature-bypass-cve-2021-26414-f1400b52-c141-43d2-941e-37ed901c769c).